hit9/skylark/docs/quickstart.rst

 Set DB Connector
 ----------------

-Skylark will try to load connectors in this order: MySQLdb, pymysql, sqlite3, and use the connector found.
+Skylark will try to load connectors in this order: ``MySQLdb, pymysql, sqlite3``, and use the connector found.

 To explicitly tell skylark to use a connector::